KaelBlais/MachineLearning/README.md

 * TensorFlowModels: This contains different tensorflow models using keras functionality

 The Notes.md file contains various notes and intermediate results from the optimization process.
+Analysis.md contains the predictions and analysis made using the final model derived as explained in Notes.md.